koute/polkavm/README.md

 (**Note: not all of these are currently true!**)

 - Secure and sandboxed by default.
-The code running in the VM should run in a separate process, and should not be able to access the host system, even in the presence of an attacker with full remote code execution priviledges inside of the VM.
+The code running in the VM should run in a separate process, and should not be able to access the host system, even in the presence of an attacker with full remote code execution privileges inside of the VM.
 - Fast to execute.
-The runtime performance of the code running in the VM should be competetive with state-of-art WebAssembly VMs, at least within the same order of magnitude.
+The runtime performance of the code running in the VM should be competitive with state-of-art WebAssembly VMs, at least within the same order of magnitude.
 - Fast to compile, with guaranteed single-pass O(n) compilation.
 Loading new code into the VM should be near instanteneous.
 - Low memory footprint.
 Each concurrent instance of the VM should have a baseline memory overhead of no more than 128KB.
 - Small binaries.
 Programs compiled for this VM should take up as little space as possible.